full

 Speaker:

-The moment, the bookstore has very good taste.
+The woman at the bookstore has very good taste.

 Speaker:

-.
 Graphic novels might not be so bad after all.
+You just

 Speaker: